krzysztofgrzybowski/ws_integration/README.md

 # WsIntegration
-Gem helps with integrating Rails application with Worksnaps.
+Gem helps integrating Rails application with Worksnaps.

 ## Installation
 Add this line to your application's Gemfile: